written by Jonathan Denis

 Let's try to summarize the situation in a few lines:

 Production volumes inCôte d'Ivoire and Ghana are well below their usual yields.
 Several bad seasons in a row have left insufficient stocks to compensate for the vagaries of the weather.
 Plantations are aging, and investment in new ones has been slow.
 Diseases linked to climate change are on the increase, and varieties resistant to these new factors could take decades to emerge and represent a significant share of world production.
-This combination of factors has eroded the capacity of these mega-producing countries alone to absorb a large proportion of the world's cocoa needs.
+This combination of factors has eroded the capacity of these mega-producing countries alone to absorb a large proportion of the world's cacao needs.

 The upward trend is ignited when these same players begin to extend their predation to all producer countries.
 The hunt is on to buy up everything possible.
 The factories have to run, and the model has to last a little longer.
 Then there are the profit-hungry stock-marketers, the hedge funds aiming for future profits, hedging their positions to reduce losses or anticipating future gains that will benefit them alone.

-In the past, the gap between fine, specialty, single-farm/single-origin cocoas and those on the commodity market was very wide, on average 2x to 6x more expensive in these niche markets, where the entire value chain was valued: agro-ecology, high purchase price, respect for people and the natural environment, promotion of low-productivity old varieties, and so on.
-These days, with prices skyrocketing in a very short space of time, the two markets (bulk/commodity vs. specialty cocoa) are now side by side, and it's not uncommon to see contracts negotiated several months ago being called into question as other buyers offer a better price.
+In the past, the gap between fine, specialty, single-farm/single-origin cacaos and those on the commodity market was very wide, on average 2x to 6x more expensive in these niche markets, where the entire value chain was valued: agro-ecology, high purchase price, respect for people and the natural environment, promotion of low-productivity old varieties, and so on.
+These days, with prices skyrocketing in a very short space of time, the two markets (bulk/commodity vs. specialty cacao) are now side by side, and it's not uncommon to see contracts negotiated several months ago being called into question as other buyers offer a better price.

 Fortunately, long-term collaborations are more resistant to this opportunism, but sooner or later we'll have to adapt to the new reality.